Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 * TimerTime: Update interval of the visualization/plot data
 * MovingWindow: Moving Window of the plot visualization

-The can be set by a right click of the plot in the GUI or about the Config menu.
+The can be set by a right click of the plot in the GUI or through the Config menu.
 To save the configuration the `defaults.sreg` can be extended by a `Config section` with the keys:

 .. code-block:: yaml